FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models

 \section{Ethics Statement}

-In this work, we conduct our experiments on German, Arabic, and Swahili.
+In this work, we conduct the main part of our downstream task experiments on German, Arabic, and Swahili.
 These choices stem from our desire to provide practically useful ideas that reflect the current availability of models and to conduct experiments on downstream tasks such as question answering, NLI, and named entity recognition, for which we need relevant ground truth data.
-In future work, a greater range of languages should be investigated.

 Finally, researchers and practitioners need to be cognizant of the fact that adopting existing monolingual or even multilingual models as a starting point instead of training new models from scratch can lead to remnant biases towards the original pretraining data.
 Hence, there is a risk that a model adopts certain forms of behavior that reflect other languages and cultures than that of the language community one is targeting.
 Also, web-scale datasets used for pretraining such as CC100 might contain personal and sensitive information.
 Such behavior needs to be assessed very carefully before any real-world deployment of the models.